To see over a dozen pictures of cradle cap, click here.

 How to treat cradle cap?

 Most pediatricians will likely tell you not to do anything about it.
-However, if the cradle cap really bothers you, try shampooing your baby's hair 2-4 times a week, brushing the hair with a soft brush ur rubbing a soft towel through the hair.
+However, if the cradle cap really bothers you, try shampooing your baby's hair 2-4 times a week with a mild shampoo like this one, brushing the hair with a soft brush (like this one) or rubbing a soft towel through the hair.

 Your pediatrician may also be able to recommend some other treatments such as cortisone cream or special shampoo, especially if the cradle cap spreads and makes your baby uncomfortable.